Main Content

 IRB OFFICE HOURS

-See Education and Outreach page for additional dates
+Please review the Education & Outreach page for additional dates and details.

 TCU is committed to fostering an environment that promotes the adherence to applicable law, ethical principles, and professional standards while pursuing knowledge through research and scholarly activities.
 The Office of Research Compliance and Training furthers this commitment to compliance by assisting TCU researchers with meeting professional, regulatory, and university requirements.